 In reality, chemical-free pools use a fairly sophisticated system to keep your pool free from algae, viruses, and other unwanted debris.
 They’re incredibly clean.

-Chemical-free pools have a system that creates copper ionization and liquid oxidation, two sanitizing agents.
+Chemical-free pools have a system (commonly known as pool ionizers) that creates copper ionization and liquid oxidation, two sanitizing agents.
 It works with freshwater and requires no chlorine.